Skip to main content

 ATSC 345.
 Remote Sensing of the Atmosphere.
 3 Credits.

 Fundamental remote sensing concepts and tools including fundamental radiative processes in the atmosphere.
 Principles and applications of satellite and radar and their uses as meteorological observation and research tools.
 Additional instruments may be discussed including lidar, wind profilers, radio acoustic profilers, and other profiling systems.
-Prerequisites: ATSC 210, ATSC 270, and MATH 166.
+Prerequisite: ATSC 210, ATSC 270, and MATH 166.
 F.

 ATSC 315.
 Broadcast Meteorology.
 3 Credits.